Slavery and Human Trafficking Statement – Financial Year Ending 30 April 2019

 Clyde & Co has a zero-tolerance approach towards any form of slavery, servitude, forced or bonded labour, or human trafficking (collectively referred to as 'modern slavery' in this statement).
 We will not support any arrangement or relationship that is knowingly involved in modern slavery.
 We are committed to ensuring that there is no modern slavery in our business or in our supply chains, and to acting ethically and with integrity in all our relationships.

-Clyde & Co has signed the United Nations Global Compact.
-This is a global initiative calling companies to align strategies and operations with universal principles on human rights, labour, environment and anti-corruption, and take actions that advance societal goals.
+Clyde & Co is a signatory to the United Nations ("UN") Global Compact.
+This is a global initiative that calls upon companies to align their strategies and operations with universal principles on human rights, labour, environment and anti-corruption, and take actions that advance societal goals.
+As a signatory, we produce an annual Corporate Responsibility and Inclusion Report that sets out how the principles of the UN Global Compact are integrated across our business environment, including principles one ("the protection of internationally proclaimed human rights") and four ("the elimination of all forms of forced and compulsory labour").

 Our practices in relation to combating modern slavery